muhammedkilinc/StarrySkyKit/README.md

 Persistency: Stars remain in the sky even if you close the app.
 They're only gone when you wish them away!
 Notifications: Get a reminder about the number of stars in your sky when you're not looking.

+##🛠 Requirements

+Xcode: StarrySky requires the latest version of Xcode.
+Swift: Written in Swift, version 5.0 or newer.
+Deployment Target: StarrySky is designed for iOS 15 and newer.

 ##📲 Installation

 #### Direct Integration